-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Covers the basic elements of music such as note reading, rhythm, scales, key signatures, and intervals.
 Includes an introduction to fundamental keyboard skills and simple ear training exercises.
 Intended for students with limited musical knowledge who wish to study music theory or learn to read music.